Research interests

 3. Non-invasive conservation - Using eDNA allows us to collect biodiversity information allows us to conserve rare/protected species which would have been harmed with previous monitoring efforts (See Blackman et al. 2021).

 Global weather patterns are changing.
 This disruption can cause unseasonal intense periods of rainfall and flooding alongside an increase in intermittent ephemeral waterbodies.
-In my research I want to decipher how this impacts biodiversity and the ecosystem as a whole.
+In my research, I specifically want to address: how climate change-induced alterations to hydrology will influence river ecosystems. how this impacts biodiversity and the ecosystem as a whole.
 This will allow further exploration of species adaptation via their resistance and resilience capabilities.
 This area of research will establish how different trophic levels (e.g., microbes, macrophytes and macroinvertebrates) are able to either resist or their resilience to recover after suffering the disturbance.
 In a recent review, we proposed using genomic tools to explore these adaptations (available here), we will be able to identify key adaptations providing insight into community interactions and the functional traits of ecologically important taxa within these dynamics systems.

 Biomonitoring: